Signedue/signedue.github.io/income.md

 These income disparities can potentially be linked to regional differences in education levels, employment opportunities, and crime rates.
 Higher-income municipalities may have better educational institutions and lower crime, contributing to overall economic prosperity.
 In contrast, lower-income regions may face systemic challenges that inhibit income growth.
 Further correlation analysis with educational attainment and crime statistics will help clarify these patterns.
 These disparities likely reflect differences in education, job opportunities, and crime rates.
 </div>

-# 🗺️ Analysis of Regional Income Comparison
+# 🗺️ 🏙️ Regional Income Disparities: Top vs. Bottom 5 Regions
 ___
 The graphs illustrate the top 5 and bottom 5 regions in Denmark based on disposable and taxable income for men and women in 2023.
 The income is measured in Danish Kroner (DKK).
 The graphs illustrate the top 5 and bottom 5 regions in Denmark based on disposable and taxable income for men and women in 2023.
 The income is measured in Danish Kroner (DKK).